Thursday, 10 March 2016

 The village of Sanlucar de Guardiana

-Sunday 14 February 2016
+Sunday, 14 February 2016

-Walking the Via Agarviana (GR13)
+Walking the Via Algarviana (GR13)

 This relatively unknown, long distance footpath falls into two parts: west of Alte the towns are bigger and seem more prosperous with a choice of accomodation (bookable on line) and a selection of restaurants.
 Tourists are commonly sighted.
 East of Alte villages are small and have empty houses and ruins of houses left by people moving away, old men with flat caps and old women with hats of a greater variety.
 Accomodation is limited to a Casa (like a bed & breakfast) in the village at the end of each stage.
 No doubt the Via Algarviana was routed through this area to bring in some much needed money.
 I could have wild camped more but it would have felt that I was depriving people of much needed income and purpose.